deejy/Hard-discs2_GH/Analysis_algorithme/README.txt

-This folder containg Python algorithm to read the logger content from hard-discs software.
+This folder containg Python algorithm (analysis_logger.py) to read the logger content from hard-discs software and get some important information in graphics.